logzio/logz-docs/_source/logzio_collections/_log-sources/python.md

 <div class="tasklist">

+**Before you begin**: Note that only the following Python versions have been tested: 2.7, 3.3, 3.4, 3.5, 3.6.

 ##### Add the dependency to your project

 Navigate to your project's folder in the command line, and run this command to install the dependency.